What causes the fear of losing control?

 Emotionally stable and resilient people have much less trouble losing control.
 A good night's sleep, healthy eating, and meditation help to become and stay emotionally stable.
 Coaching can also offer a solution.

-Other aspects that often play a role are cognitive distortions such as "having to", "predicting", "worsening" and "black and white thinking".
-People with fear of losing control have to learn to cope with adversity by becoming resilient.
+Other aspects that often play a role are cognitive distortions such as "having to", "predicting", "worsening", and "black and white thinking".
+People with a fear of losing control have to learn to cope with adversity by becoming resilient.
 They demand of themselves and their environment that everything will succeed and be perfect.
 In reality, this is, of course, impossible, but they refuse to see it.

 Especially the prediction of a negative outcome is what makes the emotions run high.
 This pessimistic approach is not good for anyone and certainly not for the environment and the actual outcome.
-In addition, people with a fear of losing control have to learn that a negative outcome is nothing personal.
+Besides, people with a fear of losing control have to learn that a negative outcome is nothing personal.
 If something does not work out, it is usually a concurrence of circumstances instead of one's own failure.

 How do you overcome the fear of failure?

 The fear of failure rarely contributes to better results.
 But how do you overcome the fear of failure?
 It's hard to stop being afraid all of a sudden.
 But what you can do is accept that failure is also an option.
 What is the worst that can happen when everything goes wrong?
-Does the world end or does life stop?
+Does the world end, or does life stop?

-Especially for entrepreneurs, it is important to take a negative outcome into account.
+Especially for entrepreneurs, it is crucial to take a negative outcome into account.
 If it is not allowed, it is better not to become an entrepreneur.
 Entrepreneurship always involves risks.
 If you can't deal with them, you save yourself a lot of misery by not even starting.

 Failure is a form of learning.
 As children, we learn to walk by falling.
-Again and again, we try to take that first step and only after months of practice do we know how to take our first steps.
+Again and again, we try to take that first step, and only after months of practice do we know how to take our first steps.
 We learn from falling.
 We learn from feedback.

 If we are not willing to fail, we will not learn.

-Curiosity as a remedy for fear of losing control.
+Curiosity as a remedy for fear of losing control

 What all successful entrepreneurs have in common is the art of always remaining curious.
 By trying to control everything, you suppress the art of being curious.
 Successful entrepreneurs are curious about all possible outcomes.
-Even if they are negative.
-They want to learn from unexpected outcomes and are driven to do so.
+Even if they are negative, they want to learn from unexpected outcomes and are driven to do so.

 That is why curiosity is the ideal remedy against the fear of losing control.